mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-users.md

 ## Managing Company Users

 Users inside the Console can be part of one or more Companies.
-From the **Users section** within the Company Overview, a Company Owner can view and manage all user accounts of a Company.
+From the **Users section** at the Company level, a Company Owner can view and manage all user accounts of a Company.
 From this section, new users can be added to the Company and existing ones can be removed from it completely.

 :::info
 The Users section is especially intended to help Company Owners have an immediate view of all users with access to their Company and how they have acquired it: if a user has an assigned Company role, it means they have direct access to the Company thanks to an individual binding.